HariharRengan/Smaller-Projects/README.md

-# Smaller-Projects
-A collection of many miscellaneous projects and programs
+A collection of random, smaller projects stored here.